rabbitmq/rabbitmq-website/site/api-guide.md

 All of these parameters have sensible defaults for a stock RabbitMQ server running locally.

+Successful and unsuccessful client connection events can be [observed in server node logs](/logging.html).

 Note that [user guest can only connect from localhost](/access-control.html) by default.
 This is to limit well-known credential use in production systems.

+Application developers can [assign a custom name to a connection](#client-provided-names).
+If set, the name will be mentioned in RabbitMQ node logs as well as [management UI](/management.html).

 The `Connection` interface can then be used to open a channel: